LukaszNiewinski/Junior-Data-Science-Software-Engineer/README.md

 Below You can find tasks status.
 Beside working on the tasks I have added notebooks which I used to learn about the data and understand it better.

 ### TASK1 - organizational instructions
 That is done.
 I was trying to work on each branch/task separately.
 Finished task was merged to master using PR.
-If there was more commits I was using squash commits.
+Multiple commits where squashed.

 ### TASK2 - sense of humour
 I really like that one.
-Within docs there is .md file with my favourite meme.
+Within docs there is jokes.md file with my favourite meme.

 ### TASK3 - good practices
 That is done.
 I only lacked of the initial assumptions and I made my own decisions.
 What I did not add is logging and error handling.